rehanann4/microservice_1/README.md

 <h4>Introduction:</h4>

-following app is created for hypothetical demoization for microservices type but not a fully functional microservices suite.
+this configuration is created for hypothetical demoization for microservices type but not a fully functional microservices suite.
 This application is contructed for how to automate and virtulize platform and services.
 There are large dependencies involve in this code and it is required and install prior to the execution.